sg1984/vouchers/README.md

 vendor/bin/phpunit
 ```

 This is a API, so to better test it, there is a [Postman](https://www.getpostman.com/) collection [here](https://www.getpostman.com/collections/adb0d24343835147cebd) to use the endpoints.
-The collection is based in a localhost server that can be started running the command:
+The collection is based to use the address http:://localhost:8000.
+If a different address or port is used, the address must be changed at Postman as well.
 ```
 php -S localhost:8000 -t public
 ```

+If there is any question/suggestion, please let me know.
+Can be via issue or via https://sandrogallina.com/.